 To put such doubts to rest, in this article we have penned down The Best Approach And Tips For Your Perfect Environment Exam Preparation.

-Should You Prepare Environment for UPSC Seriously?
+Should You Seriously Prepare the Environment for UPSC?

-- In the IAS prelims, a significant number of questions, precisely between 15 and 20 are asked every year.
+Questions from this subject constitute approximately 25-30 percent of the general studies, paper 1.
+In the IAS prelims, a significant number of questions, precisely between 15 and 20 are asked every year.

-Let Us Review The Upsc Environment Syllabus
+Let Us Review the Syllabus

-The list mentioned below will help you understand the topics to study and segments you must strictly concentrate on:-
+The list mentioned below will help you understand the topics to study and segments you must strictly concentrate on:

-- Environmental Ecology and its general issues
+Environmental Ecology and its General Issues

 Study International Union for Conservation of Nature and Natural Resources (IUCN), why biodiversity is important for human survival, Red Data Book and Biodiversity Hotspots.

-Cover Acid rain, GreenHouse Gases (GHG’s), Photochemical smog, algal bloom, and the Ozone hole.
+Cover Acid rain, Greenhouse Gases (GHG’s), Photochemical smog, algal bloom, and the Ozone hole.

 Cover Biotechnology (bio-fertilizers, bio-pesticides), renewable energy, Biomass gasification.

-Study the mitigation measures taken at national and international level (Kyoto protocol, Montreal protocol) as well as recent climate change summits held and the objectives of the summits.
+Study the mitigation measures taken at the national and international level (Kyoto protocol, Montreal protocol) as well as recent climate change summits held and the objectives of the summits.

 Cover National Parks, Wildlife conservation, Biosphere Reserves, Conservation of natural resources, internationally recognized Wetlands and Biosphere Reserves of India.

-- Ecologically sensitive areas
+Ecologically sensitive areas

-- Western Ghats, Himalayas
+Western Ghats, Himalayas

-- Organisations like UNEP, FAO, UNESCO etc.
+Organisations like UNEP, FAO, UNESCO etc.

-- Intergovernmental Organizations, Treaties And Conventions Related To Climate Change, Biodiversity
+Intergovernmental Organizations, Treaties And Conventions Related To Climate Change, Biodiversity

 Cover the Montreux Record, The three Rio Conventions—Convention on Biological Diversity(CoB), Ramsar Convention, United Nations Framework Convention on Climate Change (UNFCCC) and United Nations Convention to Combat Desertification – from the 1992 Earth Summit) etc.

-Effective Tips to Start Preparing for Environment & Ecology
+Effective Tips to Start Preparing for Environment & Ecology for UPSC

 Before we get to the perfect method to prepare, here are a few effective tips to get you started:-

-- You must read the newspapers regularly
+You must read the newspapers regularly

-- When reading the newspaper, you must be able to pick out and study only the relevant issues
+When reading the newspaper, you must be able to pick out and study only the relevant issues

-- Try to form a conceptual knowledge base regarding crucial environment related news you read
+Try to form a conceptual knowledge base regarding crucial environment-related news you read

-Example, for a news article about the ‘Central Pollution Control Board’, you must read up on this body
+For example, for a news article about the ‘Central Pollution Control Board’, you must read up on this body

-Best Resources to Prepare Environment for UPSC!
+Best Resources to Prepare for UPSC!

 The NCERT Textbooks

 The NCERT textbooks are your go-to reference guide to understand the basics.
 The language used in these books is simple with the right amount of technical jargon that will introduce you to the foundational terminology.